vkryukov/roam-backup/README.md

 ## Scheduling backup

-To schedule backups on macOS, you can use [A launchd.plist generator](http://launched.zerowidth.com/).
+To schedule backups on macOS, you can use a [launchd.plist generator](http://launched.zerowidth.com/).
 E.g. if you put the script in `/Users/vkryukov`, and want to backup a local database `test` into `/Users/vkryukov/roam-backups` every 15 minutes, you should populate the following fields: